GIScience/gis-training-resource-center/content/Modul_2/en_qgis_geodata_concept.md

    specify the file name and the location where you want to save the file.
 5. Click `Run`

-:::{dropdown} Video: How to change the projection a layer
+:::{dropdown} Video: How to change the CRS of a vector a layer
 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/qgis_reproject_vector.mp4"></video>
 :::